December 13, 2007

-Among these photos is the one in Gila's hands — an image that Chaim captured and sent to me, commenting, "thought you might enjoy this shot."
-Yes, Chaim, you were so right!
-You sent me a Hanukkah gift for the ages.
-Here's why.
+Among the photos is the one Gila is holding in the photo that Chaim captured and sent to me.
+"Thought you might enjoy this shot," he noted in his email message.
+Chaim was right!
+The photo was a Hanukkah gift for the ages.
+Here is why.

-In the photo, I appear to be about nine or ten years old and my sister, 15 or 16.
-To prepare for the photo session, I remember getting a haircut and choosing the dress I wore.
-Though I was pleased with how I looked in the photo, I immediately protested the false colors of my dress.
-Instead of rich reds, washed-out rose pinks appeared.
-I remember my sister’s dress, too — clearly more grown up than mine, with a waist unbounded by a tie.
+In the photo, I am about nine or ten years old and my sister, 15 or 16.
+To prepare for the photo studio session, I got a haircut (probably at Best & Co.) and chose my outfit.
+When I saw the finished product, I protested the false colors of my dress: Washed-out rose pinks had replaced the original rich reds.
+And it bothered me that my sister’s dress was more grown-up than mine, its waist bound by a tie.

-I recall that my parents distributed copies of the photo to my maternal grandparents (also living in New York) and to my mother’s sister, Ruth, and her husband, Leo (in Connecticut).
-My Aunt Ruth and Uncle Leo were childless, and winning their hearts was the upside of the resulting lack of local cousins.
+I did know that my parents distributed copies of the photo to my maternal grandparents (who lived less than a mile away from us, in Manhattan) and to my mother’s only sibling, Ruth, and her husband, Leo (who lived in Norwalk, Connecticut — an hour's train ride away).
+Aunt Ruth and Uncle Leo were childless, and winning their hearts was the upside of lacking American cousins.

 Me: part brat, part trooper

-I am not proud that I felt I could practically wrap around my pudgy finger my Uncle Leo.
-And I am totally ashamed that I once hijacked my father into buying me a beautiful doll carriage (coach style), taunting, “Uncle Leo will buy it without requiring me to read Hebrew books.”
-What a brat!
-My father caved and bought the carriage, and I immediately felt guilty about my lip (though I loved pushing those fancy wheels along West End Avenue and Riverside Drive).
+I am not proud that I could practically wrap my pudgy finger around my Uncle Leo.
+And I am ashamed that I once hijacked my father into buying me a beautiful coach-style doll carriage, taunting, “Uncle Leo will buy it without requiring me to read Hebrew books.”
+My father caved and bought the carriage, which triggered my guilty feelings for being manipulative and rude.
+Though I dearly loved pushing those fancy wheels along West End Avenue and Riverside Drive.

-Yet I wasn’t all antagonistic.
-When I turned 12, I got a parakeet, which joined me on trips to visit my Aunt Ruth and Uncle Leo.
-The bird, traveling in a little carrying cage they bought for these journeys, rode the train with me from New York’s 125th Street and Lenox Avenue station to South Norwalk, Connecticut.
-There, my aunt and uncle met my parakeet and me and drove us home, where the guest room offered a bed for me and a standard-size cage for the bird.
+Fortunately, I had a softer, sweeter side.
+When I turned 12, I got a parakeet, which I brought with me on occasional solo weekend visits to Aunt Ruth and Uncle Leo.
+The bird, traveling in a little carrying cage they had bought for these journeys, rode the train with me from New York’s 125th Street and Lenox Avenue station to South Norwalk.
+There, my aunt and uncle met us and drove the bird and I home, where their guest room offered a bed for me and a standard-size cage for the bird.

 In appreciation

-My aunt, whose stock of Revlon nail polish seemingly included every shade of red, let me paint my stubby nails with abandon.
-She bought me red shoes, summer and fall outfits, and later, in my early teens, taught me to knit, even supplying wonderful yarns and pattern books and the occasional “kit” to knit slippers and a scarf that cleverly doubled as a hood.
+My aunt, whose stock of Revlon nail polish included every shade of red, let me paint my stubby nails with abandon.
+Through my childhood years, she bought me red shoes, summer and fall outfits, and, in my early teens, taught me to knit — even supplying wonderful yarns and pattern books and the occasional “kit” to knit slippers and a scarf that cleverly doubled as a hood.

-Together, my aunt and uncle spoiled me rotten, which felt like sheer heaven (I suspect for them, too, for every child and adult deserves spoiling).
-My happy memories with them offset some of the pain of losing my father about the time my sister went off to college and then got married.
-The love for me of this childless aunt and uncle mitigated my losses partly, and probably theirs, too.
-And I am thankful, too late for them to know, for their care and affection.
+My aunt and uncle spoiled me rotten, which felt like sheer heaven.
+My happy memories with this childless aunt and uncle offset some of the pain of losing my father when I was 12, the same year my sister went off to college and then got married.
+And I am grateful, too late for them to know, for their care and affection.

-So, when my cousins in Jerusalem went diving into their parents' photographs this week and then discovered and shared this image of me and my sister, I felt the warmth and tears the discovery triggered: memories of special times and missing important people from a childhood and youth vanished yet never forgotten.
+So, when my Jerusalem cousins' discovered their copy of the photo of me and my sister, and then send me a photo of the photo, they triggered for me memories of special times and missing important people from a childhood and youth vanished yet never forgotten.

 A Hanukkah gift for the ages.